dipankar-programmer/Time-Series-Analysis-On-Bitcoin-Prices/README.md

 # Time-Series-Analysis-On-Bitcoin-Prices
-In this project I have tried to show the effect of Time Series Analysis on the prices of bitcoin
+In this project I have tried to show the effect of Time Series Analysis on open system such as prices of bitcoin
 ## What is a time series problem?

 Time series problems deal with data over time.